-All incoming and returning students must complete the Free Application for Federal Student Aid (FAFSA).
-It may take several weeks to process the form.
-Therefore, in order to meet the above-stated deadlines for filing for financial aid, incoming students should file the FAFSA by February 15 while returning students should file by April 1.
-This process may be completed on the Web.
-Please refer to www.marist.edu/financialaid.
-In addition to the FAFSA, freshmen (unless they are awarded only a merit and/or an unsubsidized Stafford loan), new transfers, and all students selected for verification must also submit a Marist College Application for Financial Aid, a signed copy of their most recent tax return, W-2 statements, and a signed copy of their parent(s) most recent federal income tax return, W-2 statements, and schedules.
-An IRS Form 4506 (request for copy of a tax return) must be filed when no copy is available or if no return is filed.
+All incoming and returning students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for federal, state and institutional need-based aid.
+Unless you are awarded a merit scholarship only, incoming freshmen, new transfers, and all students selected for verification must submit a Marist College Application for Financial Aid.
+While completing the FAFSA, it is highly recommended that you and your parent or spouse utilize the IRS Data Retrieval process provided that the tax return(s) have been processed by the IRS.
+The IRS Data Retrieval Process will populate the applicable FAFSA data elements from the actual tax return.
+If the IRS Retrieval Process is not utilized, the IRS transcript will be required.
 This form is available at www.irs.gov or by calling 1-800-829-1040.
-Independent students selected for verification will be required to submit a signed copy of their, and, if applicable, their spouse's, most recent federal income tax return.
+You may also be required to submit additional verification documentation upon request.
 If a tax extension has been filed we will need a copy of that form.
 Please note an extension will not fulfill aid requirements.
 Students selected for verification during the academic year must submit requested documentation in order to determine eligibility for financial aid.
 Federal and need-based aid will not be credited to the student's account until the verification process has been completed.
-Requested information must be received no later than two weeks prior to the end of the enrollment for the academic year.
+Requested information must be received no later than 30 days prior to the end of the enrollment for the academic year.